giobyte8/dotfiles/server/apps/borgmatic/README.md

 ## Backup strategy

-There 2 backups of information:
+There are 2 backups of information:

-1. Into a local borg repository
+1. Onsite: Into a local borg repository
-2. Offsite, on a remote server
+2. Offsite: To a remote storage server

 Backups will run every Monday at 1am as configured at `./borgmatic_cfg/crontab.txt`